-a) One full academic credit focusing on the understanding of culture, chosen from the list below.

-b) Foreign/second language at or beyond the 2000-level or equivalent N.B.
-This requirement is satisfied:

-i) by taking foreign/second language courses at Dalhousie at the second-year level ii) if the student is a native speaker of a language other than English and studying at Dal iii) by non-credit community-based learning of such languages as Mi'kmaq or American Sign Language a) Minimum one semester work or study abroad (or at Dalhousie for international students) OR b) Minimum (75 hours) volunteering or working in an intercultural context within Canada
+- a) One full academic credit focusing on the understanding of culture, chosen from the list below. - b) Foreign/second language at or beyond the 2000-level or equivalent N.B.
+This requirement is satisfied: - i) by taking foreign/second language courses at Dalhousie at the second-year level - ii) if the student is a native speaker of a language other than English and studying at Dal - iii) by non-credit community-based learning of such languages as Mi'kmaq or American Sign Language - N.B.

-N.B.
 Approval of the advisor is required for those students wishing to satisfy this requirement by options (ii) or (iii) above.